sameer-aryal/sameer-aryal.github.io/pages/research.md

 ---
 layout: page
 title: Research
-description: Sameer Aryal's research on RNA regulatory mechanisms in neurodevelopmental and psychiatric disorders.
+description: Sameer Aryal's research on the molecular mechanisms of neurodevelopmental and psychiatric disorders, from multi-omics integration to RNA regulation in the brain.
 ---

-I study RNA regulatory mechanisms in the nervous system &mdash; including mRNA translation, alternative splicing, and transcriptomic regulation &mdash; and how disruption of these mechanisms connects human psychiatric risk genes to synaptic and circuit dysfunction.
-My approach combines synaptic proteomics, transcriptomics, and genetic mouse models with computational, genome-scale analysis.
+I am a computational and experimental neurobiologist studying the molecular mechanisms of neuropsychiatric and neurodevelopmental disorders.
+My approach integrates synaptic proteomics, transcriptomics, and single-cell genomics with genetic mouse models to connect human disease risk genes to synaptic and circuit phenotypes &mdash; with particular depth in RNA regulation in the brain, including mRNA translation, alternative splicing, and post-transcriptional control, and how disruption of these mechanisms contributes to disease.

 <h2>Current research</h2>
 <div class="entry">